jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 Games are environmental models where there are finite rulesets and possible outcomes.
 Therefore, we as programmers can encapsulate such rulesets and outcomes in our code for the computer to base its decisions on.

-The following is my attempt at implementing my own somewhat convuluted (but successful) never losing Tic-Tac-Toe A.I. (because, you know, Chess and Go have been done).
+The following is my attempt at implementing my own almost always winning Tic-Tac-Toe A.I. (because, you know, Chess and Go have been done).
 How I did it:

 There is an algorithm called Minimax that is used for minimizing the possible loss for a worst case scenario.
 It can also deal with making decisions based on procuring the maximum gains possible (in which case it is called Maximin).
 It's pretty elegant, and it's formal definition is as follows: